Cadasta/cadasta-docs/geoodk.md

 2. Select _Form Management._

 3. Place a checkmark next to the form you would like to download and select _Get Selected._

+## Data Collection

+Now it’s time to collect some data!

+1. From the Geo ODK Main Menu select Collect Data \(from the main screen\) or the Clipboard \(from the map screen\).

+2. Select the relevant form for data collection

+3. Swipe left twice to get started completing the form

+4. Continue answering all the survey questions until you reach the "end of survey" message

+5. Select the Mark form as Finalized checkbox

+6. Select the Save Form button

+7. When ready to submit data \(via WiFi or over the mobile network, select “Send Data”

+8. After data is confirmed as sent, and you have received a confirmation message, you can delete the forms you’ve already used.